Golem-Base/docs/README.md

 Congratulations\!
 You've now successfully:

-* Moved from Ethereum Holesky testnet to Golem Base L2 "Erech"
+* Bridged test ETH from Ethereum Holesky testnet to Golem Base L2 "Erech"
-* Bridged from L2 "Erech" to L3 "Kaolin"
+* Bridged from Golem Base L2 testnet "Erech" to Golem Base L3 testnet "Kaolin"
-* Now you can experiment with L3 either by:
+* Now you can experiment with Golem Base L3 testnet either by:
   * [**Checking out dPaste**](https://dpaste.golem-base.io/) \- simple application built on top of Golem Base that allows you to save and share notes.
   * **Create your own app \-** by using [**Golem Base SDK**](https://github.com/Golem-Base/typescript-sdk/).
 More tutorials for builders will be provided in coming weeks.